-ANNEX 2 EASTERN EXCHANGE ZONE
+ANNEX 2 EASTERN EXCHANGE ZONE (EEZ)

-Ballast Water Exchange Area shown enclosed by the purple lines, as bound by the coordinates listed in clause 3.3 (d) (ii).
+Ballast Water Exchange Area shown enclosed by the purple lines, as bound by the coordinates listed in clause 3.3.

 The exchange area has been specified because it has similar summer and winter temperature and salinity regimes at the sea surface and depth to Scapa Flow.
 The zone hosts a Northern North Sea planktonic assemblage.
 Whereas to the south of the zone this assemblage becomes more mixed, in addition to the water quality and salinity becoming more influenced by estuarine inputs.
 The zone is 25 miles from land at its nearest point and is considered to host a discrete biological community to be representative of North Sea rather than coastal water.
-The zone is consistent on the western and southern boundaries with that identified for ballast water exchange under an agreement for gas carriers sailing from Teeside.

 Use of this zone for ballast water exchange complies with Regulation B-4 of the IMO Convention as it allows ships en route to Scapa Flow to exchange ballast water in open sea conditions without significant diversion and consequent delay.
+It is noted that Regulation B-4 may become defunct on the IMO Convention entering into force, but this standard will continue to be used by the Harbour Authority in relation to an acceptable ballast water exchange standard.